Left My Blues in San Francisco

 Left My Blues in San Francisco is the debut studio album by American blues artist Buddy Guy, released in 1967.
 Future Rotary Connection producer and keyboardist Charles Stepney provided orchestration and drums on some tracks.
-The album is a mix of older blues tunes and four Buddy Guy originals.
+The album is a mix of older blues tunes and three Buddy Guy originals.

 Critical reception

 Reviewing a reissue, The Advocate wrote that "the album’s hodgepodge of styles—soul, rhythm and blues, pop and blues—forms a fascinating time capsule from which Guy’s irrepressible personality and fiery guitar do emerge."